alissonkhr/the-music-box/README.md

 > One model with all 7 RESTful routes and full CRUD<br />
 > Use new CSS Framework<br />
 > At least one Github commit per day of working on the project<br />

+### Unsolved Problems
+> None as of yet, but want to create a way to disable the submit button for a new post until data is entered to avoid potential bugs.

 ### Stretch Goals